 - Inspect and/or receive a copy of your protected health information for as long as Health Care Services maintains the record, to the extent permitted by law.

-- Request that Health Care Services amend your protected health information for as long as the information is kept by Health Care Services, if you feel that the protected health information Health Services has about you is incorrect or incomplete.
+- Request that Health Care Services amend your protected health information for as long as the information is kept by Health Care Services, if you feel that the protected health information Health Care has about you is incorrect or incomplete.

-- Request an accounting of disclosures, which is a list of disclosures Health Care Services has made regarding your protected health information, to the extent that Health Services is required under the HIPAA Privacy Rule to list such disclosures.
+- Request an accounting of disclosures, which is a list of disclosures Health Care Services has made regarding your protected health information, to the extent that Health Care is required under the HIPAA Privacy Rule to list such disclosures.

 - Request a restriction or limitation on the protected health information that Health Care Services uses or discloses about you for treatment, payment, or health care operations.

 - Receive a paper copy of the Health Care Services Notice of Privacy Practices.

 - Be provided with appropriate information regarding the absence of malpractice insurance coverage.